phenri/lichess-bot/readme.md

     script.setAttribute('src', 'http://localhost:8080/');
     document.head.appendChild(script);

-to dynamically include the script into the head.
+to dynamically load the script onto the page.

 Once you've done all that, you should see Stockfish making moves for you.
 If it ever stops, it's probably because the other player moved so fast the script